Montana Horseback Riding and Horsemanship

 No. We encourage all riders to experience Western riding traditions while in Montana.

-There are few places in the world where you can wake up in Forbes Travel Guide Five-Star accommodations, dine on gourmet, locally-sourced meals, learn to rope and barrel race and then relax for a Saddle Sore Soak at The Granite Spa.
+There are few places in the world where you can wake up in Forbes Travel Guide Five-Star accommodations, dine on gourmet, locally sourced meals, learn to shoot a bow and barrel race and then relax for a Saddle Sore Soak at The Spa at Rock Creek.
 This contrast creates an unparalleled experience for our guests.